corespring/corespring-components/README.md

 * Client side tests are run with PhantomJs, tests are written in jasmine
 * Server side tests are run with Mocha, tests are written in jasmine

+### Env vars

+#### corepringCore
+This is the path to the corespring container [core.js](https://github.com/corespring/corespring-container/blob/master/modules/container-client/src/main/resources/container-client/js/corespring/core.js) file that containse the global `corespring` object.
+If you are running the components from within the corespring-container you don't need to change this path as it defaults to the right file.
+If not the path needs to be a relative path to the `core.js` file.

+You can set this on the command line like so:

+    grunt test --corespringCore=.....

 ## Usage